tushardhoot/cs244b-pdns/client/README.md

 3. Send a request to the UDP port on localhost specifed that runner ran with (53 by default) -- I've serialized the request of a DNS query for 'walmart.com' if you want to test it with a real DNS query.

 You should see a request for walmart.com on the backend.

+If you want to use secure channels, you'll need to specify the cert.pem file to either `runner.py` or `client.py`.

+Note the backend you're connecting to must have a cooresponding cert / pk for that common name specified.

+For example the simple server / the cert and key in the directory uses localhost.
+If the hostname doesn't work, gRPC will reject the query.